-- The letter must include a Homeland Security bill-wide priority ranking of all CPF, program, and language requests (separate rankings for CPF, program, and language).
-This ranking must be consistent with what is included in the online submission. - Include information in the letter necessary to identify the request.
+- The letter must include a Homeland Security bill-wide priority ranking of all CPF, program, and language requests.
+The rankings must be consistent with what is included in the online submission. - For each request, only include information in the letter that is necessary to identify the request.
 All other details should be included in the online submission. - Do not submit hard copies of the signed letter, individual project certification letters, or CPF request forms. - If a Member signs a multi-Member or delegation request letter, that request must be entered into the online database and included in the Member's signed letter in order to be considered.
-This requirement applies to CPF, program, and language requests.
+This requirement applies to CPF, program, and language requests. - Electronic signatures using the Quill system are permitted.

+Committee-wide Priorities

-Committee-wide Priorities-Members must provide a Committee-wide priority ranking of their top 10 program and language requests; this should be done through the online database.
+Each Member must provide a Committee-wide priority ranking of their top 10 program and language requests through the online database.
+The ranking for Community Project Funding requests across subcommittees remains separate from the top 10 for program and language requests.

-Posting CPF requests to the Member's official House website-Members must post information on their official House website for all CPF requests they submit to the Appropriations Committee at the time the request is made.
+Posting CPF requests to the Member's official House website

+Each Member must post information on their official House website for all CPF requests they submit to the Appropriations Committee 15-20 days after the Subcommittee's deadline.
+Providing 15 days between the submission deadline and posting it on a Member's website will allow subcommittee staff to review requests and make sure they are properly categorized as a Community Project Funding Request.
 The Committee will only consider funding projects that have been posted to a Member's official House website.
 The posted information must include: the proposed recipient name and address; the amount of the request; and an explanation of the request, including the purpose and why it is a valuable use of taxpayer funds.

+Financial Disclosure

-Financial Disclosure-Each CPF request requires a signed certification letter stating that neither the Member nor any member of their immediate family has a financial interest in the entity designated to receive funding.
-This certification letter template is posted on the Committee website; the database includes instructions on how to complete it.
+Each CPF request requires a signed certification letter stating that neither the requesting Member nor any member of their immediate family has a financial interest in the entity designated to receive funding.
+A certification letter template is posted on the Committee website; the database includes instructions on how to complete it.
 If a project is funded in the bill, the associated certification will be printed and made available for public review by the Appropriations Committee once the Homeland Security bill is filed, prior to House floor consideration.